Evolving a design system

 Interactive data visualizations

-To improve accessibility, we deployed a charting feature in our site’s content management system (CMS).
+Previously, data visualizations at the CFPB could only be created in a program like Excel and exported as a flat image to be placed in a web page.
+We deployed a chart feature in our site’s content management system (CMS).
 We customized it, adding CFPB-specific text fields and integrating accessible, on-brand colors and patterns.

 Monitor and improve components